bitrise-io/appcenter/README.md

 This package shares functionalities between appcenter-deploy-android and appcenter-deploy-ios.

-It is using the AppCenter CLI and the API.
+The library creates a release and uploads the artifact parallelly in chunks via the AppCenter REST API.